ProjectEmber/bifrost/README.md

 These functions are a blueprint and a concept to implement a root directory to collect and unify the retrieval of the control units which are into the Project Ember grid.
 Please remember to upload a zip updated with your specific Elasticsearch cluster host address into your AWS Lambda function.
 You can also specify the body mapping using the templates provided.

+Please note that the directory is built to be flexible: use as your CU name the address where it is located and search by such a name to have backward compatibility with a city grid, or use an alphanumeric identifier for general purpose solutions.

 The API methods follow.